 - Cyclists who regularly transport their bikes in a car or motorhome.

 Owning a folding bike can make it easier to enjoy cycling as part of your routine.
 And if you have a long or hilly commute, or you want the freedom to go further on leisure rides with a bit of backup just in case, and electric version can give you a boost when you start to tire.

 However, we've found that some folding electric bikes are too heavy and bulky to be practical for carrying around, and don't support your riding as well as they could.
-See our folding electric bike reviews to discover the best options.
+See our to discover the best options.

 How much do you need to spend for a decent folding electric bike?

 Folding electric bikes can cost thousands of pounds, as the combination of folding technology and expensive battery packs really adds up.
 Prices can vary significantly, though, so it's worth knowing if you can get away with a cheaper option or not.

 We've tested bikes from £650 all the way up to £2,900.
 Whereas with non-electric bikes it tends to be the case that the more you spend, the lighter the bike gets and the higher the quality of the components, this isn't necessarily the case with folding electric bikes.

 We've tested pricey folding electric bikes that are more than twice as heavy as any regular bike you could buy at this price, and are bested by cheaper rivals.

 The complicating factor for electric bikes is that more money spent might get you a bigger battery and a longer range, but this all adds to the weight of the bike, and makes carrying and transporting it very difficult.
 The best ones balance the two for a bike that has a decent range, and is light and easy to carry.

 Buying a bike that lasts